Generic Name: furosemide (fur OH se mide)

 What is Lasix?

-Lasix (furosemide) is a loop diuretic (water pill) that prevents your body from absorbing too much salt, allowing the salt to instead be passed in your urine.
+Lasix (furosemide) is a loop diuretic (water pill) that prevents your body from absorbing too much salt.
+This allows the salt to instead be passed in your urine.

 You should not use Lasix if you are unable to urinate.

 Do not take more Lasix than your recommended dose.
 High doses of furosemide may cause irreversible hearing loss.

 Before using Lasix, tell your doctor if you have kidney disease, enlarged prostate, urination problems, cirrhosis or other liver disease, an electrolyte imbalance, high cholesterol, gout, lupus, diabetes, or an allergy to sulfa drugs.

 Tell your doctor if you have recently had an MRI (magnetic resonance imaging) or any type of scan using a radioactive dye that is injected into your veins.
 Do not take more of this medication than is recommended.
 High doses of furosemide may cause irreversible hearing loss.
 If you are being treated for high blood pressure, keep using this medication even if you feel fine.
 High blood pressure often has no symptoms.